raqbit/Raqbot-java/README.md

-# JustLogBotX
+# JustABotX
 Logs every channel it's in and allows you to request back every message logged!

 ## About
-JustLogBotX is a bot that logs, and can take log requests.
+JustABotX is a bot that logs, and can take log requests.
 Basic usage is like this:

 **?clear**: Clears the log for the chan the command is executed in.
 (Only works for people whitelisted in ops.txt)